 People are always trying to nail down the difference between American TV and Canadian TV.
 The difference is: With the Americans, smart people write dumb shows.

 The foregoing posting appeared on Joe Clark’s personal Weblog on 2010.03.05 11:42.
 This presentation was designed for printing and omits components that make sense only onscreen.
+(If you are seeing this on a screen, then the page stylesheet was not loaded or not loaded properly.)
 The permanent link is: https://blog.fawny.org/2010/03/05/gingertits/

 The Internets, like other young men, hold grudges.
 The issue is not your own desire or need to change.
 It is enemies’ and opponents’ desire and need to stop you from doing that.